etb24/Trimly/README.md

 This project showcases backend engineering, frontend development, and cloud deployment — following best practices in architecture, security, and maintainability.

-You could try it here :
+You could try it here:
 https://trytrimly.app/

 Note: backend is shutdown after 15 minutes of inactivity so expect delays initially (while server restarts)

 ---